mkewx/mkewx/_posts/2026-03-12-the-incredible-bronze-fonz-issue-2-leather-weather.md

 *A pigeon lands on his shoulder.*

 FONZ: "Careful, pal.
-I already work with one bird.
+I already worked with one bird.
 His name was Potsie."

 ---